-Minster Stoves supply and fit wet underfloor heating systems in Herefordshire and the surrounding counties.
+Minster Stoves supply and install wet underfloor heating systems in Herefordshire and the surrounding counties.

-A water underfloor heating system comprises a circuit of pipe work which circulates hot water supplied by your boiler and is installed beneath stone, tile, wooden or even carpeted surfaces.
+A water underfloor heating system comprises a circuit of pipework which circulates hot water supplied by your boiler and is installed beneath a stone, tile, wooden or even carpeted surfaces.

 The system offers a heating alternative to radiators in bathrooms, kitchens, or even an entire home.
 It could also be used as a means to warm up a cold floor on an early morning in winter.

 With a water-based underfloor heating system, a series of pipes connected to your boiler circulate warm water throughout the floor to heat the space.
 Alternatively, you can connect the water underfloor pipes to a solar water heating system.

 The heat generated from an underfloor system is more evenly distributed than a single radiator, therefore the system can use water at a lower temperature, making it a more efficient way of heating your home.